CIS565-Fall-2020/Project3-CUDA-Path-Tracer/README.md

 Shadows under Halton Sampling are more regularized.

+**6. Octree(Partially)**

+I build the octree for primitives and triangle but find for mesh triangles, it always aggregates in the root node which finally slow down the rendering.

 ### Benchmark for Bounding Box

 ![](./img/BoundingBoxBM.png)

 For a very simple mesh such as cube the bounding box didn't help much for the rendering speed, but if we render a more complex mesh like pistol or duck which have more than 4000 triangles, the bounding box improved the performance greatly.

+### Third Libraries

+Tinygltf libraries: GLTF Loader